wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     @primaryColor        : @facebookBlue;
     ```

-3. Next, change the page background color and text color.
-In this example, the background color is changed from white to dark gray and the default text color is changed to a lighter shade.
+3. Next, add a new variable under 'Brand Colors' and give it a value as shown below.
+In this example, the variable name is `globalBackgroundColor`.
+This will be used to change the background color from white to dark gray.
-   Add a new variable under the brand colors as shown below.
-It is called `globalBackgroundColor` in this example.

     ```java
     /*-------------------